Jirinrin/slacknimate-easy/README.md

 ## TODO
 - Allow editing an existing message...?
 - Make bat script to clean temp folder
+- Allow for different editor than VsCode
+- Allow to edit username...?

 #### DEPRECATED (not updated anymore)